JShipmanSparta19/sparta_global_profile/README.md

 Progress:
 * Profile page has been updated with Responsive CSS
-* Name, Title and University information have been filled in
+* Name, Title, University and Employment History information have been filled in

 To Be Completed:
 * Change Photo to my own
 * Include a short introduction to go in the header
 * Exchange filler skills for ones more relevant to me
-* Fill in Employment History
 * Update Academy Experience with information relevant to me